ISO 14971 and the Risk Management of Medical Devices

 Furthermore, our support extends to updating Technical Files as necessary, encompassing modifications or design enhancements to devices, revising risk management documentation, and ensuring alignment with post-market surveillance and clinical safety obligations.

 The process of creating and maintaining Technical Files involves several key steps.
 Initially, manufacturers must gather and organize all relevant documentation, including design specifications, manufacturing processes, risk assessments, clinical data, and labelling information.
-This information must be meticulously compiled and formatted according to the specific requirements outlined in Annex II of the applicable regulations.
+This information must be meticulously compiled and formatted according to the specific requirements outlined in the applicable regulations.

 Once the documentation is assembled, manufacturers must ensure that it accurately reflects the design, manufacture, and intended use of the medical device.
 This may involve conducting additional testing or studies to gather supporting data, as well as consulting with experts in relevant fields to ensure that all aspects of the device’s performance and safety are adequately addressed.

 Once the Technical File is complete, it must be submitted to Notified Bodies for review and the appropriate regulatory authorities, if necessary, unless it is a Class I medical device.
 Class I medical devices can be placed on the market without Notified Bodies issuing a CE mark certificate.
 However, Class I medical devices must still have technical files following the process mentioned above.
-This

 In addition to the initial creation of Technical Files, manufacturers must also ensure that they are kept up to date with any changes or updates to the device or its regulatory requirements.
 This may involve periodically reviewing and revising the Technical File to reflect changes in the device design, manufacturing process, or regulatory standards.